2019 Inductees

 Brian Skrudland

-Brian Skrudland grew up playing his minor hockey in Saskatoon, which lead him to play for the hometown Saskatoon Blades of the Western Hockey League.
+Brian Skrudland grew up playing his minor hockey in Saskatoon, which led him to play for the hometown Saskatoon Blades of the Western Hockey League.
 After competing for three seasons in the blue and yellow, Skrudland finished his Junior career with 192 points.
 Despite a strong Junior career, Skrudland went undrafted in 1983 but would join the Nova Scotia Voyageurs of the American Hockey League.
-After one year, the Voyageurs would relocate to Sherbrooke, Que., and in their inaugural year,…
+After one year, the Voyageurs would relocate to Sherbrooke, Que., and in their inaugural year, would…

 Read more